|Back to Main Print This Page Email to a Friend|

 - When contraception is used but fails (for instance, when a condom breaks or a diaphragm dislodges)

 Emergency contraception is administered as a pill or, less commonly, as an IUD.
 Emergency contraception should not be used as a substitute for regular routine contraception.
+You should use emergency contraception as soon as possible after unprotected sex.

 Basics of Emergency Contraception

 Emergency contraception most likely works by preventing or delaying the release of an egg from a woman's ovaries.
-This method prevents pregnancy in the same way as regular birth control pills.
+This method prevents pregnancy in the same way as birth control pills.

 Types of Emergency Contraception